aal80/agentcore-workshops/building-ai-agents/m05-identity.md

         return _get_token_from_agentcore_identity_credential_provider()  # Module 5 secure path
 ```

 The direct Cognito path was intentionally introduced first in Module 4 to illustrate what an insecure implementation looks like.
-In production, you should always use AgentCore Identity — secrets stay locked in the Token Vault, your agent never touches them, and token lifecycle is managed for you automatically.
+For secure implementation, use AgentCore Identity to store long-lived credentials — secrets stay locked in the token vault, your agent never touches them, and token lifecycle is managed for you automatically.

 ## Step 4: Test the agent with AgentCore Identity